Adaptive generative moment matching networks for improved learning of dependence structures: Assessing AGMMN samples

 \subsection{Assessment of AGMMN samples}

-We first conduct a visual assessment of the AGMMN-generated samples.
-To compare against, a scatter-plot matrix of a sample from a five-dimensional Gumbel copula with pairwise Kendall's tau $\tau = 0.5$ is shown on the left of Figure~\ref{fig:visuals}, and the right shows a scatter-plot matrix of five randomly selected component samples generated by an AGMMN trained on a 100-dimensional Gumbel copula sample with pairwise Kendall's tau $\tau = 0.5$.
+We now conduct a visual assessment of AGMMN-generated samples.
+The left of Figure~\ref{fig:visuals} shows a scatter-plot matrix of a sample of size $1000$ from a five-dimensional Gumbel copula with pairwise Kendall's tau $\tau=0.5$.
+As a comparison, the right of this figure shows, a scatter-plot matrix of five randomly selected component samples (out of 100) generated by an AGMMN trained on a 100-dimensional Gumbel copula sample with the same pairwise Kendall's tau.

-Due to exchangeability, all pairs of component samples from a Gumbel copula should be equal in distribution, which we can indeed see from Figure~\ref{fig:visuals}, together with the typical clustering of samples in the upper-right joint tails induced by upper tail dependence of any Gumbel copula with positive Kendall's tau.
-The selected five component samples of the AGMMN display a similar pattern in the upper-right tails across all pairs, preliminarily indicating that the generated distribution of the trained AGMMN is also close to the target Gumbel copula in this important tail region.
+Due to exchangeability, all pairs of component samples from a fixed Gumbel copula should be equal in distribution, which can indeed be seen from both plots of Figure~\ref{fig:visuals}, together with the typical clustering of samples in the upper-right joint tail induced by upper tail dependence of any Gumbel copula with positive Kendall's tau.
+Given the similarity of the two plots, there is, preliminarily, no indication that the AGMMN-generated sample would not come from the target Gumbel copula.

-We now assess the quality of AGMMN-generated samples using the validation MMD based on $\hval$ in~\eqref{eq:hval}; note that this set of bandwidths differs from those used for computing the MMD training loss for all considered models.
-Figure~\ref{fig:mmd_boxplots} shows boxplots of $B = 500$ realizations of validation MMDs, where, for each realization, we first generate a pseudo-random sample (PRS) of size $\ngen = 5000$ from the true copula and then compute its validation MMD against a GMMN PRS, a GMMN quasi-random sample (QRS), an AGMMN PRS, an AGMMN QRS, and another PRS from the true copula.
+Next, we assess the quality of AGMMN-generated samples using boxplots of $N=500$ realizations of validation MMD values~\eqref{eq:MMD} with bandwidths as in~\eqref{eq:hval}; note that $\hval$ differs from the vector of bandwidths used for computing the MMD training loss for all considered models.
+Figure~\ref{fig:mmd_boxplots} shows the boxplots, where, for each validation MMD realization, we first generate a pseudo-random sample (PRS) of size $\ngen = 5000$ from the true copula and then compute its validation MMD against a GMMN PRS, a GMMN quasi-random sample (QRS), an AGMMN PRS, an AGMMN QRS and another PRS from the true copula (indicated by ``TRUE PRS'').

-We see that for all considered copulas, the AGMMN PRS can produce validation MMD values similar to those of the copula PRS, but neither the GMMN PRS nor the GMMN QRS can.
-Furthermore, the AGMMN QRS can produce validation MMD values lower than those of the copula PRS.
-Moreover, the magnitude by which the AGMMN samples outperform those of the GMMNs is larger when the dependence is weaker.
-This again implies that copulas with weaker concordance are more challenging to learn.
+We see that for all considered copulas, the AGMMN PRS can produce validation MMD values similar to those of the true copula PRS, but neither the GMMN PRS nor the GMMN QRS can.
+Furthermore, the AGMMN QRS can produce validation MMD values lower than those of the true copula PRS.
+Moreover, the magnitude by which the AGMMNs outperform the GMMNs is larger when the dependence is weaker.
+This again implies that AGMMNs are preferable to GMMNs in more challenging learning situations.